 Joanne Kathleen “J.K.”
 Rowling

 J.K.
 Rowling lived a fairly low-key life before she created the world-wide phenomenon known as Harry Potter.
 Once a secretary and school teacher, she fell on hard times after she and her husband divorced shortly after the birth of their daughter.
-Then unemployed and living on government assistance, Rowling was determined to reach success.
+Despite being unemployed and living on government assistance, Rowling determinedly set out to achieve success.

 Living in a small flat, Rowling remained dedicated to writing the story that had been building up inside her.
 Throughout cold winter days—she couldn’t afford to pay for heat in her flat—she’d carry her daughter to a nearby cafe where she’d write in two-hour blocks on napkins and used paper.
 It was here that she developed the first book in one of the most popular and successful children book series ever created.